Mayo GAA: Camogie

 Under Camogie's National Development Plan 2010–2015, "Our Game, Our Passion", Donegal, Kerry, Mayo and Monaghan were to get a total of 14 new clubs by 2015.
 Na Brídeoga won the Coiste Chontae an Chláir Shield at Féile na nGael in 2009, Parke (1983) and Ardagh (1988) had previously won divisional honours.

 The county hosted the 2007 Máire Ní Chinnéide Cup.
 It once contested an All-Ireland SCC final.

 Mayo formed a camogie team again in 2021 after an absence of many years, but decided not to field an adult team in 2025.
 The side had been affected by heavy defeats, including one particularly severe 2024 home game loss against Cavan when they conceded 4 goals and 19 points.
 In January 2025, local media reported on months-long difficulties in finding a manager for the team, with the situation becoming so desperate that those involved were willing to accept "anybody who might be interested at this stage, even if they aren't from a strictly camogie background".

 By the end of February 2025, Mayo had disbanded its camogie team.

+However, in 2026 they competed again in both the National Camogie League where they won division 3B as in the All Ireland Junior Championship.